 Project TeamMason Arkell, Matt Chau, Richard Cox, Holger Frese, Nick Gamble, Catherine Ramsay, Kerry Smith, Rob Spielman, Peter Wolf, Peter Williams

-From the architect.
+Text description provided by the architects.
 This project is about centralising the City of Port Phillip’s staff in one location to maximise efficiency in delivery of services and the administration of the city.
 Part of the project was to retain a specific community hub within the South Melbourne Town Hall to respond to services needs in that suburb.

 The St Kilda complex is required to operate in many modes from the day to day business of Council services and administration of the City to the after hours use as a Council and public meeting space for official functions as well as being available for public hire for a multiplicity of uses.
 Optimising the integrated new and existing buildings for energy conservation and quality environmental performance was also a key part of the design.